ihitrec/Sudoku/README.md

 ### Bugs

-- A function(disableMobile) used to disable mobile keyboards was making the keyboard occasionally pop up and disappear.
+- A disableMobile() function used to disable mobile keyboards was making the keyboard occasionally pop up and disappear.
 A timeout function was added to enable the input again after 100 milliseconds which fixed the issue.
+- When focus was put on another cell while the enteredValueCheck() function was running, the values inside the second for loop were changed as well.
+Local variables were added to store values for each function execution.

+> Only the bugs that required a longer time to discover and fix were put here.
+There were minor bugs along the way, but were not included in this section since it would be too long.
+For more information check out commits with "small bug fixes" in the title which have a comment for each bug fix.